function2/cmdchatgpt/README.md

 # cmdchatgpt: ChatGPT SQLite storage of conversations.
+Terminal Highlighting.
 Python and Command Line.

 cmdchatgpt is a python / command line interface to ChatGPT It provides: